 To submit a conforming tender, you must ensure that you have signed and completed all the relevant forms and supplied Council with all the information required as part of the tender document.
 You must ensure that you have addressed the formal evaluation/selection criteria that are listed in the tender document.
 Failure to do so will result in your submission being considered non-conforming.
 This means your tender submission may not be evaluated.
 Each evaluation/selection criteria needs to be addressed separately in your submission.
 It is important to carefully check if any further information is required to address the selection criteria beyond that requested in the schedules or forms provided.
-On occasion, a company overview, Gantt chart or extra information may be required to provide Council.
+On occasion, a company overview, Gantt chart or extra information may be required.
+In this section we provide an overview of some of the information you may be required to provide Council.
 However, it is important to remember that all tenders are different; therefore the information you may be required to provide may be different to that listed below: